oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 SD-JWT is equivalent to an Issuer-signed W3C Verifiable Credential (W3C VC).
 Disclosures are sent alongside a W3C VC.

-A Holder-signed Verifiable Presentation as defined in [@VC_DATA_v2.0] is equivalent to a Combined Format for Presentation with a Key Binding JWT.
+A Holder-signed Verifiable Presentation as defined in [@VC_DATA_v2.0] is equivalent to an SD-JWT Presentation with a Key Binding JWT.

 In this example, Key Binding is applied and Verifiable Presentation can be signed using a Holder's public key passed in a `cnf` Claim in the SD-JWT.